SaraK-N17/School_District_Analysis/README.md

 ## Summary

 Overall, it is determined that **removing the 9th graders from the calculations had little effect on the results and rankings for Thomas High School or the district as a whole.** The number of 9th graders at Thomas High School is very small compared to the overall student population in the district.
-Imapacts are only percebtible if results are shown down to at least 0.1%.
+Impacts are only percebtible if results are shown down to at least 0.1%.

 - Math and reading scores are minimally impacted by removing the 9th graders.
 - Thomas High School remains the 2nd highest ranked high school, regardless of inclusion or exclusion of 9th graders scores.